Earnings Surprise Drift in Japan: 17,000 Events, Miss-Heavy PEAD

 Japan's Beat Rate Context

-Japan's 57.3% beat rate is the second-highest globally after the US (61.9%).
-This matters because it suggests that Japanese analyst estimates are moderately conservative, though not as systematically so as in the US.
-The healthy volume of both beats and misses produces a well-balanced event distribution: 8,792 positive events vs 6,560 negative events.
+Japan's 57.1% beat rate is the second-highest globally after the US (61.9%).
+Japanese analyst estimates are moderately conservative, though less systematically so than in the US.
+The event distribution is reasonably balanced: 9,775 positive events vs 7,358 negative events.

 When It Works and When It Struggles